uadmin/uadmin-docs/document_system/tutorial/part17.rst

 Document System Tutorial Part 17 - Wrapping Up Your Application
 ===============================================================
 So far you have developed this really cool application that you want to show to your your customer or even to the world.
-Before you publish your application, let's customize your dashboard in a fashionable way.
+Before you dockerize your application, let's customize your dashboard in a fashionable way.
 Making it look good and customizing it to meet your customers requirements is important to the success of your app.

 First of all, open **DASHBOARD MENUS**.